 Time will tell if Beto can apologize enough for his teen years spent writing fantasies of murdering random people, including what he claimed under the Psychedelic Warlord nom de plume were “ultra-trendies” (faddishly popular people), children who were too innocently happy, and other unfortunate folks with whom he crossed paths.

 Of course, if he starts profusely repenting today for sins known and unknown, perhaps he can land a No. 2 on the ticket tomorrow.
-If not, he may have a career writing for Criminal Minds.We value your comments!
-Please weigh in on our comment section below.
+If not, he may have a career writing for Criminal Minds.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com